 After your parts have been rinsed thoroughly, transfer them to an ultrasonic cleaner filled with clean IPA.
 Run the cleaner for 3-5 minutes with the occlusal side of the part facing down.
 Do not leave your parts in the ultrasonic cleaner for more than 5 minutes, as this could compromise their strength.

 If your parts have been sufficiently washed, the surface will no longer be sticky to the touch and should appear visually uniform with no oily sheen.
 Use forced air to dry your parts rapidly.
 Once dry, double check for smatterings of uncured resin.
 If found, rinse again in IPA and dry.

 Once your washed parts have been fully dried, they need to be properly post-cured to maximize strength and to comply with FDA standards.
 When using SprintRay Pro Cure, simply find the correct material on the touchscreen and begin the curing process.
 Pro Cure is preprogrammed with the correct temperature and time profiles for most popular resins.

 Using 3rd-Party Curing Unit

-If using a cure box other than SprintRay Pro Cure, leave parts in for 15-30 minutes depending on the light power of your curing box.
+If using a cure box other than SprintRay Pro Cure, set your curing unit to 30-degrees Celsius and leave parts in for 15-30 minutes depending on the light power of your curing box.